ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 ---

-# 🎯 Level 20: AI Error Handling
+# 🎯 Level 20: AI Error Handling (Optional Challenge)

 ## What You'll Do
 Add proper error handling to your AI model calls.